paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 ## Insight {#insight}

 Insight is an opportunity to claim advantage.
-Roll d6 for Insight each Round/Turn to determine the current Insight (1-6).
+As a group, roll d6 for Insight each Round/Turn to determine the current Insight (1-6).
 If you use the option matching the current Insight on your roll, you gain Advantage on that roll.

 ### 1 \- TRAIT